devdo5/python-projects/README.md

-Repo for my python homeworks/projects for class
+For my python homeworks/projects from class
-# python-projects